mia-platform/documentation/docs/runtime_suite/client-credentials/how-to-use.md

-# Client credentials service
+---
+id: how-to-use
+title:  Client Credentials Service
+sidebar_label: How to use
+---
 The credentials service allow to expose API to perform OAuth2 compliant client credential flows with third party providers.

 In this section, we show you how to use the `client-credentials` service.